-To address the spatial issues related to potential contamination events, the NDM was created as a module to the widely used KYPipe hydraulic modelling software, in cooperation with the KWRRI at the University of Kentucky.
-The NDM is a graphical utility that can generate a schematic of a utility's distribution system using preexisting geographic information system (GIS) data to analyze the extent of contamination within the distribution network.
+The NDM, a module to KYPipe and product of cooperation with the KWRRI at the University of Kentucky, addresses the spatial issues related to potential contamination events.
+KYPipe is a widely used commercial, water distribution modeling software.
+The NDM is a graphical utility that can generate a schematic of a utility's distribution system using preexisting geographic information system (GIS) data.
+The NDM analyzes the extent of contamination within the distribution network.